SheCodesAustralia/multicoder-turtorial/content/Myrtle/3_CHECKPOINT.md

 Try running the code and make sure you can all see the expected behaviour for each of your components.

 {{% /notice %}}

-The next step that we are going to do involves a bit of teamwork.
-You and teammate working on the birds need to now head over to [Teamwork - Calculating Positions](../../teamwork/1_calculating_positions)